Concordium/concordium-wallet-proxy/README.md

   - `"updateElectionDifficulty"`
   - `"deployCredential"`
   - `"bakingReward"`
-- `description` (required): a brief English description of the type of the transaction
+- `description` (required): a brief localized description of the type of the transaction
 - `outcome` (required):
   - `"success"` if the transaction was executed successfully
   - `"reject"` if the transaction failed, in which case it had no effect other than charging the fee
-- `rejectReason` (when outcome is `"reject"`): a brief English description of why the transaction was rejected
+- `rejectReason` (when outcome is `"reject"`): a brief localized description of why the transaction was rejected
-- `events` (when outcome is `"success"`): an array of strings consisting of brief English descriptions of the on-chain events resulting from the transaction
+- `events` (when outcome is `"success"`): an array of strings consisting of brief localized descriptions of the on-chain events resulting from the transaction
 - The following fields are present if the transaction is a simple transfer:
   - `transferSource`: account address of the source of the transfer
   - `transferDestination`: account address of the destination of the transfer